What Is Operations Automation In IT?

-More and more organizations are looking to optimize their IT and business operations with the use of automation.
-IT operations automation is the use of automated applications and systems to manage key operations processes without the need for human intervention.
-This frees up IT operations teams and allows them to spend more time completing high-value projects, drastically reduces manual risks, provides auto-remediation and streamlines troubleshooting.
+More and more organizations are looking to optimize their IT and business operations using automation.
+IT operations automation is the use of automated applications and systems to manage critical operations processes without the need for human intervention.
+Leveraging automation allows IT operations teams to spend more time completing high-value projects and strategic initiatives while drastically reducing manual errors, automatically troubleshooting issues and providing auto-remediation.

 IT operations automation has the potential to significantly improve both the customer experience and the need for manual intervention from the IT operations team.
 So much of an IT operations team’s time is spent on repetitive tasks.
-This presents the perfect opportunity to implement automation and demonstrate a clear value from the initiative.
+This presents the perfect opportunity to implement automation and demonstrate the clear value of the initiative.

 There are many tasks that IT operations teams can automate, including: